 An interesting article about raise.me.

-Senior Financial Aid Night: A presentation was held on October 20, 2016.
+Senior Financial Aid Night: A presentation will be held on October 26, 2017 at 6:00 PM.
 A representative from the SCAD Financial Aid Office presented information about the FAFSA form and the financial aid process.
 Information is available on the Seniors page.

 Applying for Scholarships: